JohnMHoyt24/data-prep/README.md

 # data-prep
 Preparing data for a course with Pluralsight.
 <br></br>
-Data was retrieved from Kaggle.
+Data was retrieved from Kaggle: https://www.kaggle.com/uciml/autompg-dataset.